Data Controller: Cotswold Archaeology, Building 11, Kemble Enterprise Park, Kemble GL7 6BQ

 CA has a legitimate interest in processing this data for the purposes of understanding the geographical location of the individuals interested in our archaeological activities and services.
 This information helps in business and charitable activities planning.

-CA will not use this data for any purpose other than to report on website activity.
+CA will not use this data for any purpose other than to report on website activity and to improve the content we produce.

 Who has access to data?